neryaRez/CatCloud-ServerLess-App/README.md

 cdk destroy CatCloudStack -c notification_email=your-email@example.com --force
 ```

-The `notification_email` context is required because the CDK app validates it during synthesis, including during destroy.
+The `notification_email` context is required because the CDK app validates it during synthesis.

 ---

 ## Security Notes

-- GitHub Actions uses OIDC, not long-lived AWS keys.
+- GitHub Actions uses OIDC instead of long-lived AWS keys.
-- The OIDC trust policy is restricted to the selected repository and branch.
+- The OIDC role is restricted to the selected GitHub repository and branch.
 - The Lambda role uses least-privilege permissions.
 - The S3 bucket is private.
 - S3 public access is blocked.